ramteid/omni/README.md

 ## What is Clio?

-Clio is a powerful, self-hosted enterprise search platform that unifies your organization's knowledge across multiple data sources.
-Think Google + ChatGPT for your enterprise data, but completely private and under your control.
+Clio is a self-hosted enterprise search platform that unifies your organization's knowledge across multiple data sources.

 - **Privacy-first**: Your data never leaves your infrastructure
 - **Lightning-fast**: Sub-second search across millions of documents